cmiltiadis/other-than-text/MD archive version/IPYNB - Game Studies Journal Scraper (v1).md

 ```

 ### 7.2 Function to get Entry Authors [inconclusive; not used]
-It's pretty much impossible to consistently get authors from Entries in the Game Studies Journal --see comments below.
+It's pretty much impossible to consistently get authors from Entries in the Game Studies Journal (see comments below).
 But not necessarily needed for this application.
 Partial solution below.

 ```python